-The year ended June 30, 2020 is the eight year of operations for MMDC.
-As of June 30, 2020, net position increased by \$7,506 to \$1,779,382.
-This balance includes net pension and other post-employment benefit liabilities and associated deferred outflows and inflows, and is the result of the implementation of regulations under the Governmental Accounting Standards Board Statement (GASB) Numbers 68 and 75.
+The year ended June 30, 2021, is the ninth year of operations for MMDC.
+As of June 30, 2021, net position decreased by \$107,115 to \$1,672,267.
+This amount includes the impacts of the implementation of regulations under the Governmental Accounting Standards Board Statement (GASB) Numbers 68 and 75.
 Further information about GASB 68 and 75 is provided in Notes 7 and 8 of the financial statements.

 The operations of the School are funded primarily by tax revenue received under the Colorado School Finance Act in Per Pupil Revenue.
-Such revenue for the year was \$1,794,657.
-At the close of the fiscal year, Monarch Montessori of Denver Charter School's governmental funds reported an ending fund balance of \$1,175,590, a decrease of \$(60,809) from prior year.
-This decrease is the result of the activity in the School's Building Corporation refinance as planned.
+Such revenue for the year was \$1,750,891.
+At the close of the fiscal year, Monarch Montessori of Denver Charter School's governmental funds reported an ending fund balance of \$1,168,174, a decrease of \$7,416 from prior year.